 There’s more to the economy than fishing: it has become increasingly diversified, attracting businesses in the fields of biotechnology and software production.
 Tourism is also vital — the number of tourists Iceland received in 2016 was almost 4.5 times their population.
 The country’s location also means that hydropower and geothermal sources are plentiful; they have attracted foreign investment which has furthered economic growth.

 The Job Search in Iceland

-There is, of course, still hope for expats who dream of working in Iceland to find a job.
-A higher level of persistence, patience, and specialized qualification might be essential for this.
-It is best to start your job search before you pack your bags to move to Iceland.
-A first step is to search the internet for job opportunities in Iceland.
-On EURES, for instance, expats can search for jobs and find information about the country and their move abroad.
+For expats who dream of working in Iceland, persistence, patience, and perhaps certain qualifications will be needed.
+It is best to start your job search before you pack your bags; sites like EURES, for instance, allow you to search for jobs and find information about the country.

-Employment agencies (ráðningarþjónustur) are another, and often the best, option for expats.
-These agencies are often free of charge for job seekers and particularly specialized expats ready for working in Iceland may find their dream job that way.
-It is a good idea to register with one or more agencies to benefit from their listed vacancies.
-In addition, you should have an occasional look at the classifieds section of local newspapers like Morgunblaðið or Fréttablaðið.
-On Sundays, both newspapers offer a special employment section to people working in Iceland.
-Keep in mind, however, that all job ads are in Icelandic.
+Employment agencies (ráðningarþjónustur) are often the best option for expats.
+These agencies are often free of charge for job seekers, and can help expats with certain expertise find their dream job.
+It is a good idea to register with one or more agencies.
+In addition, you could have a look at the classifieds section of local newspapers like Morgunblaðið or Fréttablaðið; on Sundays, both newspapers have a special employment section, however, all job ads are in Icelandic.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.